Sylvi Listhaug: Social issues

 Listhaug originally opposed the introduction of same-sex marriage in Norway in 2009, but in 2017 said she had turned to support it and become critical of Visjon Norge leader Jan Hanvold.

 Job approval ratings

 Sylvi Listhaug received the highest approval rating of all government ministers from her party during her tenure as Minister of Immigration.
-An August 2016 poll by Ipsos for Dagbladet showed her job approval rating at 59%, up from 55% in May.
+An August 2016 poll by Ipsos for Dagbladet showed her job approval rating in the general population at 59%, up from 55% in May.

-Political resume

-Listhaug's experience in parliament and government include: